Forecast a project’s cost-effectiveness.

 By developing a Performance Measurement Baseline (PMB) as a foundation for measuring project performance, you’ll discover how project scope, schedule, and cost influence the decisions for appropriate tracking, monitoring, and controlling.
 You’ll identify the impact of cost and schedule to the PMB, using Planned Value (PV), Earned Value (EV), Actual Cost (AC), and Budget at Completion (BAC) to measure performance.

 Changes will always occur during a project and you’ll determine how to assess changes in the project learn how to interpret variances to the Earned Value Management plan.
 You’ll also learn to interpret data gleaned from Earned Value Management and develop subsequent variance reports to management.

 Through the use of case studies and scenario-based learning, you’ll gain a practical understanding of Earned Value Management in PRM 616.

-- Assess projects utilizing Earned Value Management strategies to manage and report project status.
+- Assess projects’ earned performance management strategies to manage and report project status.

-- Evaluate the breakdown of the project work scope into finite pieces to be assigned to team members and assess accomplishments at the work performed level.
+- Evaluate the breakdown of the project work scope into finite pieces for assignment to team members to enable assessment of accomplishments at the level of work performed.

 - Integrate the project work scope, schedule, and cost objectives into a performance measurement baseline plan.

-- Demonstrate analysis of significant variances from the plan, forecast impacts, and prepare an estimate at completion based on performance to date and work to be performed.
+- Analyze significant variances from the plan and forecast impacts to prepare an estimate at completion based on performance to date and work to be performed.